Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Music Club/2017-09-06-yi-an-music-club.md

 > <div class="weibo-info">
 >   <a href="http://weibo.com/2154065944/FkAJBCmnU">2017-09-06 20:24</a>
 > </div>
 > Transdimensional idol group [@YiAnMusicClub](http://weibo.com/u/6094546964) is now the official endorser of Toonmax TV!
-The vigorous and positive boys present on TV~ From now on, you can easily see their charming figures on TV~ As a popular transdimensional idol group, Yi An Music Club launch new programmes on Toonmax TV in the future.
+The vigorous and positive boys present on TV~ From now on, you can easily see their charming figures on TV~ As a popular transdimensional idol group, Yi An Music Club will launch new programmes on Toonmax TV in the future.
 Please stay tuned!
 Click the link for more → [❏ Transdimensional idol group Yi An Music Club endorses Toonmax TV, a load of clips coming](https://mp.weixin.qq.com/s/1Nn0NNLwHCm_T0meeC7Qig) For more excellent messages, scan the QR code and follow “Toonmax fun” (炫动fun) on WeChat.
 > <ul class="weibo-pic-list-3">
 >   <li class="weibo-pic">
 >     <a href="http://wx4.sinaimg.cn/mw690/80647018gy1fja3d4gj4jj20qo13zwlu.jpg"><img src="//wx4.sinaimg.cn/thumb150/80647018gy1fja3d4gj4jj20qo13zwlu.jpg" /></a>